 "Be the change you want to see in the world.”
 Diane Buhler epitomizes her favorite quote.
 A woman who thrives on new challenges and opportunities, Diane has reinvented herself many times – from various financial positions to global traveler and not-for-profit founder.
-Meet Diane and learn about how she uses her Clifton Strengths, an assessment we use at Third Half Advisors, to plan his path forward.
+Meet Diane and learn about how she uses her Clifton Strengths, an assessment we use at Third Half Advisors, to plan her path forward.

 "Diane’s zest for life and bountiful energy are infectious.
 A person who enjoys learning and stretches to encompass new roles and responsibilities with enviable ease, Diane is living her Third Half™ to its fullest."